 Step 1.
 Download and install FonePaw iOS System Recovery on your PC/Mac.

-Step 5. iPhone/iPad will reboot and update be the latest iOS.
+Step 5.
+Keep your iPhone/iPad connected until the process is completed.
+Your iPhone/iPad will reboot and update be the latest iOS 13.

 Have you fixed the "Unable to Check for Update" on your iPhone/iPad successfully with any solution above?
 If not, drop your problem below.